Research & Engineering

 2

-"How do we enforce fine-grained, capability-based authorization for LLM agents accessing external tools?"
+"How do we enforce fine-grained, capability-based authorization for AI agents with full auditability?"

-Applying Google Zanzibar-style authorization models to agent-tool interactions, with dynamic capability tokens and audit logging.
+Applying Google Zanzibar-style authorization models to agent-tool interactions via OpenFGA and MCP.
+Dynamic capability tokens, real-time policy enforcement, and audit logging.

 3